-Public scrutiny is meant to keep those in office honest and accountable, but it also has an adverse effect – and it is this effect that has bogged down many governments where technology is concerned.
+Public scrutiny is meant to keep those in office honest and accountable, but it also means politicians are terrified of the risk that goes with innovation.

-While it doesn’t excuse the lack of technological innovation and advancement in government, this consideration does make a little more sense of it.
-Consider the last time you found yourself in a tough spot thanks to an IT issue.
-Of course, it was almost certainly frustrating, but could it also have been embarrassing?
+While that doesn’t excuse the technological lag in government, it’s understandable.
+Consider the last time you got hung up thanks to an IT issue.
+Sure, it was frustrating, but was it embarrassing?

-This highlights one of the major differences between IT innovation in government and IT innovation in business – there’s a protection that privacy offers in business that simply isn’t present in government.
-When a mistake is made in either case, there are certainly consequences, but the majority of business mistakes can be kept at minimal exposure – whereas in government, the slightest mistake is newsworthy.
+Here’s a major difference between IT innovation in government versus in business.
+Any mistake has consequences, but the majority of business mistakes can be kept at minimal exposure, whereas in government, the slightest mistake is newsworthy.

-However, this rule isn’t set in stone.
-With data being more and more important, businesses are under increased scrutiny as well.
-Whether a company suffers a data leak or even just offers one of their patrons a substandard experience, standards are being raised.
-Now, in order to survive, let alone remain competitive, a business needs to ensure that their IT is up to the task.
+However, business isn’t necessarily safe from scrutiny anymore.
+With the increasing focus on data security and customer ratings, businesses are under a lot more pressure to be perfect.
+Whether a company suffers a data leak or one of their clients has a substandard experience, it’s visible online.
+Today, to be competitive, a business needs to ensure that their IT stays at optimum levels.